Samsung/tizen-docs/docs/application/web/get-started/wearable-widget/first-app-widget.md

 ![Validation results](media/widget_validate_result_w.png)

 <a name="configuration"></a>
-### Managing the Application Configuration
+### Manage the application configuration

-To view and modify the application configuration:
+To view and modify the application configuration, follow the steps below:

 1. In the **Project Explorer** view, double-click the `config.xml` file of the application.
 Tizen Studio opens the file in the Web application configuration editor.